Sufferneer/Sufferneer/README.md

-Just a random dude messing with FNF
-Don't expect much from me
+just a random dude messing with stuff, don't expect much from me